anitaruthsweetlinr/anitaruthsweetlinr/README.md

 -  I’m Anita.
 I am a Backend Developer (Java, C#)
 -  I have completed my Masters in Computer Science and Engineering.
 -  I am passionate about programming.
-I have almost 7 years of experience working as an application developer in various enterprise , stand-alone software applications and tools.
+I have experience working as an application developer in various enterprise,stand-alone software applications and tools.

  **Skills:**
 - **Languages**: Java 8,C#,SQL